ZeyuThomasLiu/ZeyuThomasLiu.github.io/_pages/about.md

 # More about me

-- Please see my CV [here](https://zeyuthomasliu.github.io/files/CV.pdf).
+- Please see my CV [here](https://zeyuthomasliu.github.io/files/CV.pdf) for more details.

 # News